5 Ways To Improve Team Engagement

 Ensure that each and every team member knows how what they do, influences the business outcomes.
 Assist them to feel connected to the business vision and part of the success of the business.

 The companies that have high employee engagement tap into the knowledge and expertise of their team.
 Seek feedback from your team ensuring that you genuinely “listen” to what they have to say.
-Acknowledge that given that they are the one’s on the “front line” that their opinion and ideas matter.
+Acknowledge that given that they are the one’s on the “front line”, their opinion and ideas matter.

 5. Reward them.
 Reward and reinforce the behaviours you want.
 Take notice and provide feedback to your team when you see them demonstrating the behaviours that contribute to team engagement.
 Like wise … challenge behavior that undermines the team engagement.
 There must be consequences if you expect behaviours to change.